 - Develop skills for collaborating to achieve mutually desired changes; and

 - Reduce problems by renegotiating identities with loved ones, colleagues, co-workers, and larger communities.

 Structure of Identity Renegotiation Counseling

-The goals of Identity Renegotiation Counseling can be addressed individually, in groups, and as couples and families.
+The goals of Identity Renegotiation Counseling are flexible and can be applied to the unique needs of particular individuals, groups, couples and families.